xddq/nodejs-typescript-modern-starter/README.md

 - Formatting set up via [prettier](https://prettier.io/).
 - Bundling set up via [esbuild](https://esbuild.github.io/), a fast bundler that "just works" and is nowadays even used in the typescript codebase.
+- Defaults to current LTS with Node.js version 18.

+#### Project Goals

+- Help you to just **get started** with a Node.js Typescript setup and **not worry about configuration**.
+- Advocate for **testing your code**.
+This is done by providing the common approaches "tests and code side by side" as well as "all tests in a seperate folder" already working and set up for you.
+To have developers write tests it has to be dead simple add them.
+- Advocate for **using CI/CD** (in this case Github Actions).
+This is done by providing a sample action that is already working which builds and tests your code for different node versions and operating systems for each PR.
+- Don't force any linting onto you.
+While I prefer linting, I know enough people and situations against it.
+The repo should be useful to everyone.
+- Don't force any specific libraries or frameworks onto you.
+With this setup, you can easily pick the library or framework and integrate it yourself.
+Again, the repo should be useful to everyone.

 ## Prerequisites